WaterTread/watertread/parts/frame/README.md

 ## Interfaces

-- **Axles**
-  - Front and rear axles are mounted to the frame via axle mounts
-  - Frame maintains fixed spacing between axles, defining tread length and geometry

 - **Axle Mounts**
   - Front axle mounts are rigidly fixed to the frame
   - Rear axle mounts interface with the frame via spring-loaded mechanisms for tread tensioning